 Learn more about my research

-I am a Project Scientist at the National Center for Atmospheric Research working in the Oceanographic Section of the Climate & Global Dynamics division.
+I am a Project Scientist at the National Center for Atmospheric Research working in the Oceanographic Section of the Climate & Global Dynamics Laboratory.
 I am part of the team that is coupling MOM6, an "open development" ocean model primarily maintained by scientists at the Geophysical Fluid Dynamics Laboratory , to the Community Earth System Model (CESM).
 Once this is accomplished, I will serve as the science liaison for the Ocean Model Working Group of CESM.

 My research is focused on understanding physical processes controlling the ocean circulation around Antarctica.
 I am particularly interested in the role that these processes play in regulating the melting of ice shelves and the formation and export of bottom water.
 I approach these problems by relying on idealized and realistic numerical model simulations that are constrained by observations and theory.